Live2D/CubismNativeSamples/Samples/Metal/README.md

 Follow the steps below when building for Mac Catalyst.

-1. Check the box for `macOS` in XCode's `Project Settings - TARGETS - Demo - General - Deployment Info`.
+1. In XCode, under `Project Settings - TARGETS - Demo - General - Supported Destinations`, press `+`, select `Mac > Mac Catalyst` and press `Enable` in the modal view.
 2. Change the description of XCode's `Project Settings - TARGETS - Demo` and `Framework`'s `Build Settings - Architectures - Architectures` according to the execution environment.
 3. Change XCode's `Project Settings - TARGETS - Demo` and `Framework`'s `Build Settings - Architectures - Base SDK` to `iOS`, or refer to the Apple official tutorials.
 [turning-on-mac-catalyst]: https://developer.apple.com/tutorials/mac-catalyst/turning-on-mac-catalyst